-An in depth analysis of the world of ‘Digital Transformation’ shows two things.
-One is that there is no such a thing a ‘Digital Transformation’ as a single domain or relatively well bordered area of expertise and action.
+An indepth analysis of the world of ‘Digital Transformation’ shows two things.
+One is that there is no such thing as ‘Digital Transformation’ as a single domain or relatively well bordered area of expertise and action.
 In fact, you don’t have to look hard to realise that it is more difficult to find things that do not belong to ‘Digital Transformation’ than the ones that do.
 ‘Digital Transformation’ seems like a big supermarket with hundreds of shelves full of stuff.

 It is unrealistic to expect a ‘single domain’ (area of expertise, and therefore expert) that can seriously contain: going paperless, better customer experience in websites, transforming customer experience, jobs done by software, artificial intelligence, analytics, robots doing human stuff, digital transactions, blockchain, digital/enterprise social networks, mobile technologies, self-service HR systems, real time data, electronic documentation, social media, multi channel services, more sophisticated CRM, automation, faster computing capacities, process (digital) reengineering, and cloud services.
 And there are still many other supermarket shelves I have not named.